 This fish was first seen in 1920, People also call it “Pakistani loach, yoyo loach or Almora loach.

-This is exactly what the American photographer called the fish since on the side it has a characteristic silver pattern on its body, reminiscent of the Latin letters Y and O. Yoyo Loach is also called succulent.
+An American photographer called this fish as YoYo Loach because on the side it has a characteristic silver pattern on its body, reminiscent of the Latin letters Y and O. Yoyo Loach is also called succulent.

 The fish can not be attributed to rare and endangered species because it is not considered commercial.
 In the United States and other countries, this pet has gained popularity quite recently.